-The study of Stage 1 Outdoor Education provides students with opportunities to experience personal growth and to develop social skills, self-confidence, initiative, self reliance, leadership, and collaborative skills.
-They evaluate and reflect on their own learning progression, including their practical outdoor skills development and their collaborative and leadership skills, as well as their relationship with and connection to nature.

-Students will undertake a range of outdoor activities and journeys.
-One of these journeys will include at least 3 days in the field.
+Outdoor Education provides students with opportunities to experience personal growth and to develop social skills, self-confidence, initiative, self reliance, leadership, and collaborative skills.
+They evaluate and reflect on their own learning, as well as their relationship with and connection to nature.
+One camp will be at least 3 days in the field.